status-im/nim-eth-trie/README.md

 ```

 Remember, `set` and `get` are trie operations.
 A single `set` operation may invoke
-more than one store operation into the underlying DB.
+more than one store/lookup operation into the underlying DB.
 The same is also happened to `get` operation,
 it could do more than one flat-db lookup before it return the requested value.

 ## The truth behind a lie